TeachBooks/bridging_mechanics/book/week_7/homework_2/intro.md

-(homework7.1)=
+(homework7.2)=
-# Homework deadline lesson Monday October 14th
+# Homework deadline lesson Wednesday October 16th

-As a preparation for Monday's lesson you'll look into the Displacement method:
+As a preparation for Wednesday's lesson you'll look into the Displacement method:

 ```{tableofcontents}
 ```